codyjoepope1/adchain/README.md

 __More Configurations__
 - showAuto(): It displays ads automatically when they loaded.
-- showOnClick(R.id.button_id, 2000L): Displays ads when button (with id 'button_id') click.
-It bind listener automatically
+- showOnClick(R.id.button_id): Displays ads when button (with id 'button_id') click.
+It binds listener automatically
 - withStepByStep(true): Show one ad per calling 'showAds()' function of AdChain object.
 After all completed, it reload all ads.

 [CHANGELOG](CHANGELOG.md)